 As the wildlife artist, I keep the artist’s proof and I then offer only 10 numbered prints worldwide in my GDT Authentic Africa Galleries, in both the medium and the large size.
 This means that your African wildlife print is 1 of only 10 numbered prints in the entire world of that size.
 In my GDT Signature Collection your African wildlife print is 1 of only 5 numbered prints in the world and I only print these in x-large or custom.
 A GDT master print is the only one in the world making your African wildlife print priceless.

 I issue certificates only upon request.
 From past experience I have found that people do not really know what to do with a certificate and it is also a little bit old fashioned now, in this digital age.
 Certificates are also easy to forge so you might need a certificate for your certificate, if you know what I mean?
 If you think about it, they offer little ‘authenticity’ really.
 Each print comes with a GDT signature and is numbered.
 You will deal directly with me, the artist, when ordering your print.
-If however you want a certificate, this is very easy to do and I will include it with your print.
+If however you want a certificate, this is very easy to do and I will include it with your fine art wildlife print.
 Just kindly let me know when you place your order.